jonathanbossenger/wp-feature-api/DESIGN.md

 ### Limiting Client Size Registry

-This Features API may grow to be quite large, so we should consider some mechanisms to limit the size of the registry on the client.
+This Feature API may grow to be quite large, so we should consider some mechanisms to limit the size of the registry on the client.
 Some initial thoughts are:

 - registering callbacks only on the client, since the static feature properties are already registered on the server
 - lazy loading features on demand